 ATMO is no longer doing car seat recycling events, but will be starting a new nationwide drop-off program soon!
 The roll out of this program has been delayed by the pandemic but we hope to hear an update soon.
 Details have yet to be released, so be sure to give them a follow on social media to learn more.
 We are proud to have worked with ATMO over the years and we look forward to supporting their goal of diverting recyclable waste from landfills in new and exciting ways.

 What if I can't wait to recycle my seat any longer?

-Unfortunately the only option right now is to take your car seat to a local landfill, or leave it out on a garbage pick up date that allows for large item pickup.
-Please cut the straps and the fabric, or write on the fabric "NOT SAFE FOR USE" to ensure that it is obvious the seat is not safe for use.
+Unfortunately the only option right now is to take your car seat to a local landfill, or put it out on a garbage pick up in a garbage bag.
+Please cut the straps and/or write on the fabric "NOT SAFE FOR USE" to ensure that it is obvious the seat is not safe for use.